Random finite-difference discretizations of the Ambrosio-Tortorelli functional with optimal mesh size: Presentation of the general results

 \subsection{Integral representation and separation of bulk and surface contributions}

 Our first main result is stated below in Theorem \ref{mainrep}.
 It shows that for every admissible lattice $\mathcal{L}$ the discrete functionals defined in \eqref{deffunctional} $\Gamma$-converge (up to subsequences) in the strong $L^1(D)\times L^1(D)$-topology to a free-discontinuity functional.
 Moreover, bulk and surface contributions essentially decouple in the limit.
 More precisely, the volume integrand coincides with the density of the discrete quadratic functionals $u\mapsto F_{\e}^{b}(\w)(u,1)$ given by \eqref{eq:defbulk}, while the surface integrand is determined by solving a $u$-dependent constrained minimization problem which involves only the surface energy $F_\e^s$ (cf. Remark \ref{r.blowupformulas}).
-In order to give the precise statement of the theorem we first recall a convergence result for the functionals $F_{\e}^{b}(\w)(\cdot,1)$ (here we implicitly consider as domain of this functional the set $\mathcal{PC}_{\e}^{\w}$) which is a direct consequence of \cite[Theorem 3]{ACG2} and of the fact that the $\Gamma$-limit of quadratic functionals is quadratic, too. \begin{theorem}[\cite{ACG2}] For every sequence $\e\to 0$ there exists a subsequence $\e_n$ such that for every $A\in\Ard$ the functionals $F_{\e_n}^b(\w)(\cdot,1,A)$ $\Gamma$-converge in the strong $L^2(D)$-topology to a functional $F^b(\w)(\cdot,A):L^2(D)\to [0,+\infty]$ that is finite only on $W^{1,2}(A)$, where it takes the form
+Note that these results are true pointwise for a fixed realization of the random graph as long as the realization satisfies the geometric conditions in Definitions \ref{defadmissible} and \ref{defgoodedges}.
+In order to give the precise statement of the theorem we first recall a convergence result for the functionals $F_{\e}^{b}(\w)(\cdot,1)$ (here we implicitly consider as domain of this functional the set $\mathcal{PC}_{\e}^{\w}$) which is a direct consequence of \cite[Theorem 3]{ACG2} and of the fact that the $\Gamma$-limit of quadratic functionals is quadratic, too. \begin{theorem}[\cite{ACG2}] Let $\Lw$ be an admissible stochastic lattice with admissible edges.
+For every sequence $\e\to 0$ there exists a subsequence $\e_n$ (possibly depending on the realization) such that for every $A\in\Ard$ the functionals $F_{\e_n}^b(\w)(\cdot,1,A)$ $\Gamma$-converge in the strong $L^2(D)$-topology to a functional $F^b(\w)(\cdot,A):L^2(D)\to [0,+\infty]$ that is finite only on $W^{1,2}(A)$, where it takes the form

 for some non-negative Carath\'eodory-function $f(\w,\cdot,\cdot)$ that is quadratic in the second variable for a.e. $x\in D$ and satisfies the growth conditions